Table Of Content

 • Beautiful Soup: An excellent tool for parsing the DOM, it simply extracts info from HTML and XML files.

-• Scrapy is a free and open-source tool for scraping huge databases at scale.
+• Scrapy: A free and open-source tool for scraping huge databases at scale.

-We'll use Selenium to traverse the page, upload more material, and then parse the HTML file with Beautiful Soup.
+We'll use Selenium to traverse the page, upload more content, and then parse the HTML file with Beautiful Soup to extract reviews using a Google Review Scraper.

 The Most Effective Monitoring Tools